nighthawkcoders/student_2025/index.md

 > Class of 2028

-## About me Amal Jinan Class of 2028
+## About me Amal Jinan- Class of 2028
 Lived in-
 ## San Diego
 ## Silicon Valley